-Pros & Cons of the 3 Main Types of Commercial Fryers
+Pros & Cons of the Three Main Types of Commercial Fryers

 Though it may seem daunting at first, choosing the best fryer for your food service establishment shouldn’t be that difficult.
-As long as you know the menu you are or will be serving, finding your way to the right commercial fryer will be a cinch.
+As long as you know the menu you are or will be serving, finding your way will be a cinch.

 With that in mind, here are the three most common commercial fryers and the food items each is best suited to cook.

-The best fryer for foods like:Pre-breaded foods that need to be rethermalized, from cheese sticks to poppers to the beloved French fry.
-Open fryers are best for preparing low-sediment foods that don’t shed a lot of breading.
+Best for foods like:Packaged and frozen foods that need to be rethermalized, from cheese sticks to poppers to the beloved French fry.
+Open fryers are best for low- to medium-sediment foods that don’t shed a lot of breading.

 Since much of the frypot in this commercial fryer is clear, the open-pot fryer is perfect for fryer baskets.
-To reduce sediment, those should be shaken over a trash can after loading with food products to lose crumbs prior to bringing them into the cooking area.
-Open-pot fryers are also fairly easy to clean, again thanks to their open design.
-Heavier sediment will settle into the “cold zone,” the area below the heating elements, at the bottom of the V near the filtration drain.
-That area of an open-pot fryer should be cleaned regularly using a heat-resistant brush designed for that purpose.
+For best results on any fryer you use them with, shake those baskets over a sheet pan next to the fryer to remove lose crumbs prior to bringing food into the cooking area.
+This keeps unwanted sediment out of the oil and reduces the amount of ice that gets into the fryer, preserving the quality of your food and the life of your oil.
+During cooking, heavier sediment will settle into the deep “cold zone,” the area below the heating elements, near the filtration drain.
+That area of the vat should be cleaned regularly using a heat-resistant brush designed for that purpose.

-Cons:An open fryer can have slow heat recovery; the frypot drain can become clogged if not cleaned regularly or when frying high-sediment foods; sediment zone in gas version is difficult to access for cleaning.
+Cons:Open pot fryers can have slower heat recovery and the frypot drain can become clogged if it's not cleaned regularly or when frying high-sediment foods.
+These will need to be cleaned more frequently than other types.

-The best fryer for foods like:The tube-style fryer is the jack of all trades in the commercial fryer family, capable of handling almost anything battered or breaded.
-Tube fryers are great for hand-breaded chicken or fish, onion rings, and anything else likely to produce a lot of sediment.
+Best for foods like:This is the most versatile type, capable of handling almost anything battered or breaded, including breaded seafood, bone-in chicken, onion rings, French fries, and anything else likely to produce a lot of sediment.

-Pros:Tube-style fryers can handle both low- and high-sediment foods; large collection area keeps sediment away from cooking items.
+Pros:Tube-style fryers can handle both low- and high-sediment foods, with the large collection area allowing for longer times between cleanings.